JoashuaZhou/MatchaChat/README.md

 MatchaChat
 ==========

-An instant message application, based on XMPP
+An instant message iOS application, based on XMPP

 There are things to notice if you try to run this application: